ABOUT Voting By Mail in NY

 - By Drop off at ANY Election Day Poll Site in your county during Election Day operating hours (6 AM - 9 PM).
 NYC voters may drop off ballots at ANY Election Day poll site in the Five Boroughs.

-- Know your Absentee Voting RIGHTS!
+- Know your Voting By Mail RIGHTS!

 -